 Nowadays, your LinkedIn profile is your virtual resume; therefore, you should update it as frequently as you can with new skills that you’ve acquired, certifications, and even references from your co-workers or supervisors.

 Start with your profile photo.
-If you think it’s not professional enough, replace it with the photo from your resume.
+If you think it’s not professional enough, replace it with your resume photo.
 Alternatively, take a fresh one, but make sure that you keep a friendly yet professional demeanor.

 Review your headline and summary, and, if necessary, craft a compelling one.
 This is a good opportunity to make a strong statement about your professional identity.
 Avoid listing titles; instead, use this space to highlight your experience, skills, or passions.